 The business world can be a very cut-throat arena when the competition gets stiff.
 Often, people may turn to not-so-legal dealings in a bid to get even a slight advantage over their competitors.
 And in this modern era, the bid will more than likely involve the use of a computer.
-Hence, the Computer Fraud and Abuse Act (CFAA) is meant to be a deterrent against using technology for nefarious purposes.
+Hence, the Computer Fraud and Abuse Act (CFAA), an intended deterrent against using technology for nefarious purposes.
 Yes, the CFAA seeks to protect enterprises as well as individuals.

 Introduction to CFAA

-The Computer Fraud and Abuse Act was originally enacted by Congress in 1986 as an amendment to an existing computer fraud law.
-It has been amended several times since.
-In this respect, it is a broad law that seeks to prohibit a plethora of activities related to computers and their networks that are deemed illegal.
-The CFAA criminalizes, among other things, accessing a computer without authorization, trafficking in passwords and access information, and extortion involving computers.
+Congress passed the Computer Fraud and Abuse Actin 1986.
+It was an amendment to an existing computer fraud law, further amended several times since.
+This broad law seeks to prohibit a range of computer-and network-related activities deemed illegal.
+Among them: accessing a computer without authorization, trafficking in passwords and access information, and extortion involving computers.

 Overview of the law